 Flexible office space allows you to move in quickly and efficiently, with little downtime when transitioning into your new location.
-You can get to work immediately, since the furniture, décor, equipment, and other amenities are provided.
-You won’t have to worry about installing internet and phone lines, booking a cleaning service, or hiring a receptionist – many flexible offices offer these services built in to your monthly rate.
+You can get to work immediately.
+The furniture, décor, equipment, and other amenities are all provided.
+You won’t have to worry about installing internet and phone lines, booking a cleaning service, or hiring a receptionist—many flexible offices offer these services built in to your monthly rate.

 Flexible offices are designed to foster creativity and encourage collaboration, while still offering quiet zones and individual spaces.
 With a diverse range of workspace types, team members utilize the type of space they need each day, for each project.

-Flexible office spaces are all about helping startup teams thrive, surrounding you and your coworkers with plenty of creative and driven professionals to spark ideas.
+Flexible office spaces are all about helping startup teams thrive, surrounding your coworkers and you with plenty of creative and driven professionals to spark ideas.
 Startup founders can benefit from networking with like-minded entrepreneurs, forging valuable connections to help your business grow.

 A nurturing environment for launching a new venture, flexible office spaces also schedule special events to promote a sense of community among its tenants.
 From meetup events to guest speakers, your team can take advantage of perks that will expand their professional network.

 Some coworking spaces offer specific programs designed to help early-stage startups to scale quickly.
 Acceptance into these incubator-type environments often includes resources to help members accelerate their growth, such as strategic services, mentorship, and network sharing among other members.
 Workbox’s Accelerator Membership even includes access to their deep network of angel investors, VCs, and specialty lenders.